Nestin91/Airplane-Gears/README.md

 # Airplane-Gears
 Individual Project-1 done at Emertxe Information Technologies

-Implement code for controlling the retraction and extension of Airplane's Gears
+Implemented code for controlling the retraction and extension of Airplane's Gears